lkaric/nestjs-twilio/README.md

 Implementing the `TwilioModule` from this package you gain access to Twilio client through dependency injection with minimal setup.

+Upgrade from 3.2.1 to 4.0.0
+===
+The Twilio SDK 4.0.0 introduces breaking changes to API - Please refer to [here](https://github.com/twilio/twilio-node/blob/4.0.0-rc.5/UPGRADE.md) for upgrade guide.

 ## Instalation

 ```bash